sonusharma07/sosha/content/Fabric, the handy tool for automation/index.md

 published: true
 ---
 # Fabric, the handy tool for automation
-During atomation many time we come across use cases such as
+During automation many time we come across use cases such as

   * SSH into a remote terminal and execute certain commands.
   * COPY files from local terminal to remote terminal.